Emotions when going through IVF

 Many state that hardest part of the whole IVF procedure is trying to remain positive whilst also dealing with failures.
-The reality is that both hope and despair are natural parts of the IVF experience for most people – when you want something so much the pain of failure can be overwhelming.
+But the reality is that both hope and despair are natural parts of the IVF experience for most people.
+When you want something so much the pain of failure can be overwhelming.

 When the first IVF attempt fails you just stop wanting to try because you don’t want to fail again”

-One approach to balancing the how and coping with despair is to try an view the IVF process as one of trial and error, and try and maintain the perspective that failed attempts may occur along the way as part of this process.
+One approach to balancing the how and coping with despair is to try to view the IVF process as one of trial and error.
+Try and maintain the perspective that failed attempts may occur along the way as part of this process.

 Is it normal to be driving home and feel like aiming my car at mothers with children?
 I would never do it, but the thought still crosses my mind.
 It makes me feel inhuman.
 Am I normal?”

 Like anger, jealousy is an emotion that many people struggle with and is central to many people’s infertility and IVF experience.
 When what you dearly want is unattainable, even when you are going to considerable lengths to achieve it, it hurts to see other people succeed.
 Jealousy can be triggered by quite obvious events – a friend announcing their pregnancy, seeing a family pushing their newborn in a pram, a magazine article about a celebrity’s pregnancy.
 Although jealousy is a painful emotion it also signals what you value and what feels threatened.
 Acknowledging the feelings and understanding the underlying issues is an important part of managing these difficult feelings.